mnmlist: getting to minimal: all the info you need to track

 The blog ‘a million monkeys typing’ (apparently defunct) has an interesting older post called Beginner’s Mind in which the author makes a list of all the information he needs to track.

-Douglas takes a “beginner’s mind” approach and makes a list of every type of information he needs to keep track of, including but not limited to:- tasks
+Douglas takes a “beginner’s mind” approach and makes a list of every type of information he needs to keep track of, including but not limited to:

 - delegated tasks to follow up on